 News & Tips

-What You Should Do During and After Whiplash: Treatments and GuidelinesWhiplash and “Whiplash Associated Disorders” (WADs) are the single most frequently recorded CTP (compulsory third party) injuries.
+What You Should Do During and After WhiplashWhiplash and “Whiplash Associated Disorders” (WADs) are the single most frequently recorded CTP (compulsory third party) injuries.

 What is the definition of Whiplash?Whiplash is defined by the Quebec Task Force as an “…acceleration-deceleration mechanism of energy transfer to the neck…It may result from…motor vehicle collisions… The impact may result in bony or soft tissue injuries (whiplash injury), which in turn may lead to a variety of clinical manifestations (whiplash associated disorders) Apart from neck and spinal pain Whiplash Associated Disorders include headache, dizziness, tinnitus, memory loss, dysphagia and temporomandibular (TMJ or jaw) pain.

-The Most Important GuidelineThe most important guideline made by the MAA is to stay active, keep moving as normally as possible and return to usual activities.
+The Most Important GuidelineThe most important guideline made by the MAA is to stay active.
+Keep moving as normally as possible and return to usual activities.
 Immobilization in a collar, prescription of muscle relaxants and steroid injections are not recommended in the most recent guidelines about the management of WAD.
-The use of anti-inflammatories and simple analgesics is recommended for pain.
+The use of anti-inflammatories and simple analgesics is recommended for neck pain.

-Who can help?At Macquarie Street Physiotherapy we have assisted many patients with Whiplash and WAD.
-Whether the injury is acute (just happened) or if you have stiffness or symptoms months or years later, we can assist with safe and appropriate treatment, exercises and education.
+Who can help?At Macquarie Street Physiotherapy located in the Sydney CBD we have assisted many patients with neck pain, Whiplash and WAD.
+Whether the neck injury is acute (just happened) or if you have stiffness or symptoms months or years later, we can assist with safe and appropriate treatment, exercises and education.

 Reference: Motor Accidents Authority: Guidelines for the management of acute whiplash-associated disorders – for health professionals.
 Sydney: third edition 2014